 Republican Representative Lamar Smith of Texas

-The reason the communications director is interested in public relations is that one could easily mistake the satire for the real thing.
-In fact, Representative Smith does not listen to scientists because Representative Lamar Smith is a Christian Scientist.
+The reason the communications director contacted me is that one could easily mistake the satirical remark for Rep. Smith’s actual beliefs.
+In fact, Representative Smith doesn’t listen to scientists because Representative Lamar Smith is a Christian Scientist.
 For those who don’t know what this means please read on.

 Christian Science is a set of beliefs and practices belonging to the metaphysical family of new religious movements.
 It was developed in 19th-century New England by Mary Baker Eddy (1821–1910), who argued in her book Science and Health (1875) that sickness is an illusion that can be corrected by prayer alone.
 The book became Christian Science’s central text, along with the Bible, and by 2001 had sold ten million copies in 16 languages. …